chaitanya-datascience/DataDistributions/README.md

 ###  Getting it

-To download scrapeasy, fork this github repo.
+To download distributions, fork this github repo.

 ### Using it